Celebrating the day with great Hollywood Movies

-The Martian is the story of astronaut Mark Watney’s struggle for survival in space after his team assume him dead and leave him behind.
-Matt Damon brilliantly portrays Watney’s attempt to survive with his meagre supplies using his ingenuity.
+The Martian is the story of astronaut Mark Watney’s struggle for survival in space after his team assumes him dead and leaves him behind.
+Matt Damon brilliantly portrays Watney’s attempt to survive with his meager supplies using his ingenuity.

 Watch how Watney finds a way to send a message across to the earth that he is alive, and eventually how NASA and a team of scientists come up with a rescue mission to get “the Martian” home.
 The over two-hour-long movie, based on Andy Weir’s book The Martian, is a story of incredible bravery and how Watney uses his resourcefulness to survive on the hostile planet.

-Based on Robert Kanigel’s book by the same name, the movie dramatizes how the poverty-stricken Ramanujan is not deterred by his circumstances and goes on to attract the attention of renowned British mathematics professor, G.H.
+It is based on Robert Kanigel’s book by the same name.
+The movie dramatizes how the poverty-stricken Ramanujan attracts the attention of renowned British mathematics professor, G.H.
 Hardy, who invites him to Cambridge University to test his mettle as a theoretical mathematician during World War I. Watch how the journey defines Ramanujan as one of the greatest modern scholars, who pioneered several mathematical theories.

 The thought-provoking space odyssey will keep you and your child hooked till the end.
-Not to mention that the music in the movie will make you feel like you are floating in the outer space.
-However, be ready to answer a volley of questions your kid will throw at you during the movie – the worm holes, Einstein’s relativity, space-time curvature, singularity and so on.
-Seems you are puzzled now.
+Not to mention that the music in the movie will make you feel like you are floating in outer space.
+However, be ready to answer a volley of questions your kid will throw at you during the movie – the wormholes, Einstein’s relativity, space-time curvature, singularity, and so on.

 Morten Tyldum takes us on a nail-biting race against time in The Imitation Game.
-It is based on a true life story of British cryptanalyst Alan Turing, who along with his fellow mathematicians, decrypts the German’s Enigma code during World War II, and saves millions of lives just by predicting where the German’s next target would be.
-The movie depicts how Turing succeeds to build the Turing machine, named Christopher, despite the odds and eventually cracks the German intelligence codes.
+It is based on a true-life story of British cryptanalyst Alan Turing, who along with his fellow mathematicians, decrypts the German’s Enigma code during World War II, and saved millions of lives by predicting where the German’s next target would be.
+The movie depicts how Turing succeeds in building the Turing machine, named Christopher, despite the odds and eventually cracks the German intelligence codes.
 You will be surprised to know that the Turing machine was the first computer built to decode the German codes.

 Benedict Cumberbatch essays the role of Turing to perfection.
-The film is all about the events that changed history and about the genius of the man, Alan Turing, and his colossal achievements.
+Benedict Cumberbatch essays the role of Turing to perfection.
+The film is about the events that changed history and the genius of the man, Alan Turing, and his colossal achievements.

 The Theory of Everything is a biographical drama adapted from Jane Hawking’s memoir Travelling to Infinity: My Life With Stephen.
-James Marsh’s film looks at the life of the most brilliant and celebrated theoretical physicist of our time, Stephen Hawking: His success, the diagnosis of his fatal illness and most of all his relationship with his wife.
+James Marsh’s film looks at the life of the most brilliant and celebrated theoretical physicist of our time, Stephen Hawking: His success, the diagnosis of his fatal illness, and his relationship with his wife.

-Gravity will take you on a thrilling ride as the astronauts go spiralling in the darkness after their space station get hit mid-orbit.
+Gravity will take you on a thrilling ride as the astronauts go spiraling in the darkness after their space station gets hit mid-orbit.
 Watch the 90-minute-long movie to see their struggle and how they attempt to get back to earth.
 The exciting and visually appealing movie will get you hooked with its gripping storyline and background music.

 The film gets interesting as the duo Beane and Brand, who is hired as the athletics assistant general manager, form a great baseball team using statistics.
 Watch this film to see how mathematics transformed the entire selection process; how it can be applied in our everyday lives; and how pursuing maths could be a possible professional path in the least expected places.

-Robert Luketic’s 21 draws inspiration from Ben Mezrich book, Bringing down the House, which is based on a true story of 5 MIT math geniuses, who were trained to take on Las Vegas and rake in millions at Blackjack, a card counting game, also known as 21.
+Robert Luketic’s 21 draws inspiration from Ben Mezrich’s book, Bringing Down the House, based on a true story of five MIT math geniuses trained to take on Las Vegas and rake in millions at Blackjack, a card counting game, also known as 21.
 Micky Rosa (played by Kevin Spacey), a math professor, recruits five MIT students and uses their skills to outsmart the wolves at Las Vegas casinos.

 Watch the extraordinary story about the life of the mathematical genius and how numbers can be used to decode and predict human behavior in different situations.

-October Sky is based on a true story about a coal miner’s son, who went on to make rockets after being inspired by the launch of Sputnik 1 in 1975.
-The director, Joe Johnston, focusses on how Homer H. Hickam, Jr., (played by Jake Gyllenhaal) defies his father’s wishes to join him in the mines and goes on to become a NASA engineer later in life.
+October Sky is based on a true story about a coal miner’s son, who went to make rockets after being inspired by the launch of Sputnik 1 in 1975.
+The director, Joe Johnston, focuses on how Homer H. Hickam, Jr., (played by Jake Gyllenhaal) defies his father’s wishes to join him in the mines and becomes a NASA engineer later in life.

 Find out how Homer tries to build rockets along with his friends despite the entire town’s scepticism about their project.
 After a lot of trial and error and with only their science teacher’s support, they go on to win the National Science Fair, where the prize money is college scholarships.
 This biographical movie resonates with Hickman’s biography, Rocket Boys: A Memoir, where the message of following your dream is loud and clear.

 Good Will Hunting is a tale of an MIT janitor who suffers from an identity crisis.
-Matt Damon as Will Hunting, beautifully depicts the struggles of the 20-year-old and the journey through his mind.
-Hunting is an unrecognized genius, who is forced to take up therapy instead of a jail sentence after he assaults a police officer.
+Matt Damon as Will Hunting beautifully depicts the struggles of the 20-year-old and the journey through his mind.
+Hunting is an unrecognized genius forced to take up therapy instead of a jail sentence after he assaults a police officer.

 This docudrama based on the suspended 1970 Apollo 13 lunar mission is a nail-biting space odyssey, where director Ron Howard goes to a great length to create a technically precise movie.
-The film depicts how astronauts Jim Lovell (Tom Hanks), Jack Swigert (Kevin Bacon) and Fred Haise ( Bill Paxton) on board the Apollo 13 for America’s third moon landing mission, suffer a setback after a massive internal damage on their spacecraft and how they struggle to survive.
+The film depicts how astronauts Jim Lovell (Tom Hanks), Jack Swigert (Kevin Bacon), and Fred Haise ( Bill Paxton) onboard Apollo 13 for America’s third moon landing mission, suffer a setback after massive internal damage on their spacecraft; and their struggle to survive.

-You will be on the edge of your seat as NASA devises a strategy to get the three astronauts home safely as their spacecraft is deprived of electricity and oxygen.
+As NASA devises a strategy to get the three astronauts home safely with their spacecraft deprived of electricity and oxygen, you will be on the edge of your seat.

 Director Robert Zemeckis succeeds in keeping his audience engaged in this science-fantasy movie.
-Coupled with adventure and comedy, Back to the Future is about a teen of the eighties, Marty Mcfly (played by Michael J. Fox) , who is accidentally sent 30 years backwards in a plutonium-powered time machine by his friend, an eccentric scientist, doctor Emmett Brown (played by Christopher Lloyd).
+Coupled with adventure and comedy, Back to the Future is about a teen of the 80s.
+Marty Mcfly (played by Michael J. Fox) is accidentally sent 30 years backward in a plutonium-powered time machine by his friend, an eccentric scientist, doctor Emmett Brown (played by Christopher Lloyd).

 Find out how the 17-year-old Marty copes with being in the fifties and how he gets his teenage parents to meet and fall in love to make things right.
 And now he needs to get back to the present, which is 1985.
 But how?
-Go figure it yourself!
+Go figure!

 And what is your favorite STEM movie?

 Did we miss any of it?
-Please do let us know in the comment section
+Please let us know in the comment section.